JohnsonMasino/API_TO_DATABASE/README.md

 # API to Database

 This project contains the APIs that collect data from the frontend and save it to the database.
+Ensures appropriate communication between the frontend and the database.

 ## Overview